United States Air Force Academy

 Lt.
 Gen. (Ret.)
 Bradley Hosmer speaks about his pride in seeing current cadets continue the Long Blue Line established by the Class of 1959 during the Hosmer Visitor Center ribbon-cutting ceremony on May 15, 2026, at the U.S. Air Force Academy.
 The remarks reflected on the connection between past and present Academy classes.
 (U.S. Air Force Photo by Trevor Cokley)

-During his time in the Air Force, Hosmer was a fighter pilot with more than 4,000 flight hours.
+While in uniform, Lt.
+Gen. Hosmer was a fighter pilot with more than 4,000 flight hours.
 Just as his career took off from the Academy, the visitor center that bears his name is designed to resemble an aircraft taking flight.
-Its four roof sections, each one rising higher than the previous, symbolize how each year at the Academy brings cadets closer to their dreams of becoming Air Force or Space Force officers.
+Its four roof sections, each one rising higher than the previous, symbolize how, each year, the Academy brings cadets closer to their dreams of becoming Air Force or Space Force officers.

 An attendee studies cadet rank at the U.S. Air Force Academy’s Hosmer Visitor Center following the Hosmer Visitor Center ribbon cutting May 15, 2026.
 Interactive exhibits throughout the center introduce visitors to cadet life, such as rank structure, training and Academy traditions.
 (U.S. Air Force Photo by Trevor Cokley)